dylanesque/Cheatsheets/css.md

 - Replaced elements (like img, video, or canvas tags) embed a foreign object.
 They mostly behave as inline elements, but they can affect block layout in some ways.

 - Buttons behave almost, but not exactly, as replaced elements.

+## Height

+To normalize application height when trying to fill the viewport:

+1) Put `height: 100%` on every element before your main one.
+2) Put `min-height: 100%` on that wrapper, and don't try using percentage-based heights there.

+-`vh` units are unformtunatly not a viable solution here, since they're based on the total **possible** height after taking scrolling into consideration on mobile devices.

+## Width

+- Width can be expressed either as a keyword that dictates it's behavior (like `auto`), or as a measurement like `percentage` or `px`.

+- `min-content` lets us shrink the element as much as it's children will allow.

+- `max-content` is the opposite of the above, with no line-breaks whatsoever.
+This is perfect for situations like only wanting background-color immediately around the child text.

+- the [`fit-content`](https://developer.mozilla.org/en-US/docs/Web/CSS/fit-content) rule lets block level elements fill available space.
+It's a happy medium between the above two rules.

 # Gotchas